mastercuber55/AST-Framework/readme.md

 - The `draw` function selects the appropriate rendering function based on the type of the `rect` object, either rendering a textured rectangle (if `AST_TEXTURE` is defined), a solid color-filled rectangle, or a gradient color-filled rectangle.
 - The `free` function frees all the loaded textures in the `sprites` vector.

+Namespace: AudioManager

+The AudioManager namespace provides functionality for managing and playing audio files using SDL Mixer.
+The following variables and functions are available within this namespace:

+#### Variables:

+- `chunks`: A vector of pairs storing loaded audio chunks (sound effects) and corresponding file names.
+- `musics`: A vector of pairs storing loaded music tracks and corresponding file names.

+#### Functions:

+- `play(std::string fileName, bool chunk)`: Plays an audio file specified by `fileName`.
+If `chunk` is `true`, the file is treated as a sound effect and played using `Mix_PlayChannel` with a new channel assigned.
+If `chunk` is `false`, the file is treated as music and played using `Mix_PlayMusic` with looping enabled.
+The function checks if the audio file is already loaded and plays it if found.
+If the file is not loaded, it is loaded and then played.
+- `stop()`: Stops the currently playing music using `Mix_HaltMusic`.
+- `free()`: Frees all the loaded audio chunks and music tracks in the `chunks` and `musics` vectors, respectively.

+**Note:**

+- The `play` function allows playing both sound effects and music tracks.
+- For sound effects, the function checks if the corresponding audio chunk is already loaded and plays it if found.
+If not, the chunk is loaded and then played.
+- For music tracks, the function checks if the corresponding music track is already loaded and plays it if found.
+If not, the track is loaded and then played with looping enabled.
+- The `free` function frees all the loaded audio chunks and music tracks in the `chunks` and `musics` vectors, respectively.
+- To stop the currently playing music, you can call `Mix_HaltMusic()`.

+Please note that you need to have SDL Mixer and its initialization code properly set up in your project for the AudioManager namespace to work correctly.

 ## Usage/Examples
 **main.cpp**